jo1013/kafka_ex/README.md

 ## MongoDB Setup

-After starting the MongoDB container, set up the initial database and user:
+After initializing the MongoDB container, configure the database and user:

 ```bash
 docker exec -it mongodb_service bash
 mongosh
 ```

-In the MongoDB shell, create the database and user:
+Then in the MongoDB shell:

 ```javascript
 use news_admin